Keehea918/CrystalRush/README.md

 Nightly Build: #5

 Module:
-- Toggle Anchor
+- Toggle Totem (Automatically replenishes your totems in your inventory)

-Log:
-Fix Description and make it very faster 0.05 > 0.04

 Note:
 ClickCrystal 1.21.5 (1.3.2)